Our take on ASQA performance assessment (audit) updates

 Audit process

 The performance assessment process itself is quite different to the previous audit process – particularly in that performance assessments are conducted over several weeks.
-The steps now being:
+The steps now being:- Notification of performance assessment

 - Opening interview to discuss the assessment ahead